ton-blockchain/mytonctrl/docs/manual_config/readme.md

 * Compiled and installed binaries
 * Sources (for fift scripts)
 * Access to operational full node
+* Python 3.x with different modules required by script.
+Python will tell you which ones.

 ## Create a wallet on masterchain
 If you do not have a wallet on masterchain (-1) yet, then make one.